 The TEMAC solution can be extended to include SGMII functionality by internally connecting its PHY side GMII to the Ethernet 1000BASE-X PCS/PMA or SGMII core from Xilinx.
-See Interfacing to Other Xilinx Ethernet Cores.
+See Interfacing to Other Xilinx Ethernet Cores in Chapter 3.

 PCS, PMA, and PMD